NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Research-Data-Management/12-eln.md

 layout: default
 docs_css: markdown
 ---
-# Introduction
+# Definition
-Electronic Lab Notebooks (ELNs) are software meant to document experiments and research data.
-They act as a replacement for paper lab notebooks in the context of the digital transformation.
-ELNs include features such as protocol templates, collaboration tools, support for electronic signatures and the ability to manage the lab inventory.
+An Electronic Lab Notebook (ELN) is a software meant for documenting experiments, resulting research data and processes.
+In its most basic form, an ELN replicates an interface similar to a page in a physical lab notebook.
+More advanced forms often offer features such as protocol templates, collaboration tools, support for electronic signatures and the ability to manage the lab inventory.
+Ultimately, ELNs will replace physical lab notebooks as part of the digital transformation {% cite kwok_2018 lindstädt_2019 lma_rdmwg vandendorpe_2023 vieten_2023 %}.

 # Further resources
 * [ELN Finder - Demo](https://eln-finder.ulb.tu-darmstadt.de/home) -  Tool to help researchers searching and selecting a suitable ELN thanks to more than 40 filter criteria.